Valentine14th/lex/doc/manual/syntax/6_Rules.md

 The core of a Lex formalization is a sequence of rules.
-We first present the general syntax of rules (a), then discuss the three different types or rules (b), and finally give a more complete reference of Lex's expression syntax (c).
+We first present the general syntax of rules (a) and discuss the three different types or rules (b).
+Then, we give a more complete reference of Lex's expression syntax (c) and the optional patterns syntax (d).

 ### (a) Lex rules: General syntax